MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-manage-extensions-policies.md

 Use the following steps as a guide to block extensions from an particular store or URL.

 1. Open the group policy management editor and go to **Administrative Templates > Microsoft Edge > Extensions >** and then select **Configure extension management settings**.
 2. Enable the policy, then enter the permissions that you want allowed or blocked, compressing it to a single JSON string.

-The next example shows how to block from the Chrome Web Store using its update URL (`https://clients2.google.com/service/update2/crx`).
+The next example shows the JSON and compressed JSON string to block from the Chrome Web Store using its update URL (`https://clients2.google.com/service/update2/crx`).

+### JSON example for blocking on update URL

 ```json
 {